ted-dino/turbo-eureka/README.md

 ## License

-Tedflix is licensed under the MIT License - see the [LICENSE](https://github.com/ted-dino/turbo-eureka/blob/main/LICENSE) file for details.
+Tedflix is licensed under the GNU General Public License - see the [LICENSE](https://github.com/ted-dino/turbo-eureka/blob/main/LICENSE) file for details.